 The replacement of a Principal Investigator during the application process is not allowed.

 Change in Academic Affiliation after a grant has been awarded

-Please note that the CHRB does not approve any request to transfer the grant award outside of Virginia.
 All CHRB decisions regarding the replacement of a PI or the transfer of a Grant Award are solely within the CHRB's discretion and are final.